Surrogacy for Gay Fathers: The Complete Guide

 - Both married partners can be recognized as legal parents from birth

-Working with a surrogacy attorney experienced in LGBT+ family law is essential to ensure your rights are fully protected.
+Working with a surrogacy attorney experienced in LGBTQ+ family law is essential.
+For more, see our Texas surrogacy laws guide.

 - IVF and medical: $15,000–$30,000